KindSIGHT is OPEN to help you!

 - Neither facility where Dr Smallcombe operates (RiverCity Private Hospital or Peninsula Private Hospital) has treated a COVID-19 positive patient to date

-- Hand washing station at clinic entrance
+- Handwashing station at the clinic entrance

-- Screening for high risk patients through SMS text messaging and telephone calls
+- Screening for high-risk patients through SMS text messaging and telephone calls

 - Availability of TELEHEALTH for non-urgent conditions and patients wishing to self-isolate

 - Practice appropriate social distancing at reception and in waiting areas